Violet fronted Brilliant

 Rainforest

-Violet fronted Brilliant belongs to the Trochilidae family.
-Chunky, stout-billed hummingbird of mid-elevation cloud forest.
-Plumage is mostly glittering emerald-green.
-Male has blue or violet forehead and iridescent green throat that appears dark from most angles.
-Female has white scaling on underparts and white mustache stripe.
-Young birds may have a coppery tinge on face and throat.
-Usually found alone inside forest or at forest edge; visits feeders in some areas.
-You can find it in our tours to the Manu National Park.
+The Violet fronted Brilliant is a type of hummingbird from the Trochilidae family.
+It is a sturdy bird found in mid-elevation cloud forests.
+Its feathers are mostly sparkling emerald-green with a male having a blue or violet forehead and an iridescent green throat that appears dark in most angles.
+Females have white scaling on their underparts and a white mustache stripe, while young birds may have a coppery tinge on their face and throat.
+They are usually seen alone in the forest or at the forest’s edge and may visit feeders in some areas.
+Our tours to the Manu National Park offer the opportunity to see this bird.

 Photo: Alfredo Cornejo